 General Configuration Options¶

-System > General Setup contains options which set basic configuration items for pfSense® and the GUI.
+System > General Setup contains options which set basic configuration items for pfSense® software.
 A few of these options are also found in the Setup Wizard.

 The Hostname is the short name for this firewall, such as